evanpurkhiser/dots-template/README.md

  2. Organize your dotfiles into their respective configuration groups.

- 3. Execute `source init` to install the dots manager and initialize your dotfiles into ther directories.
+ 3. Execute `source init-dots` to install the dots manager and initialize your dotfiles into ther directories.

  4. Execute `dots groups set [list of groups here]` then `dots install`.

  5. Enjoy your organized dotfiles!

 While not required, it's recommended to read through the [dots README](https://github.com/EvanPurkhiser/dots/blob/master/README.md).